davidlcassidy/family-media-processor/README.md

 A sample config file is included in the project.
 Note: Country codes should be in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) format

+### Config File: Tag Whitelist

+This file allows the user to define a whitelist of allowed tags using dot-separated values.
+You can use `*` as a wildcard to match any single segment (e.g. `holiday.*`).
+Tags are checked against this list to determine if they are allowed.

 ## Troubleshooting